mlegere1323/TheBlog/_posts/2019-06-07-Project-Loading.md

 ---
 ## An Update

 Hello again!
-I've decided I wanted to make a working example of Cucumber for Java!
+I've decided I want to take on another project for this site: making a working example of Cucumber for Java!
 So, I've begun working on a tutorial/how-to with some code and examples with screen shots.

 <p align="center">
 	<img src="https://mlegere1323.github.io/TheBlog/images/CucumberLogo.PNG">